cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 ### Verification tests

-For Short-Weierstrass curves verification tests according to {{verification}} SHALL consider encodings of the point at infinity and an encoding of a point not on the group.
+For Short-Weierstrass curves verification tests according to {{verification}} SHALL check for proper handling of the abort conditions, when a party is receiving an encoding of the point at infinity and an encoding of a point not on the group.

 # Implementation verification {#verification}